levlafayette/OnBoardingScripts/IntroLinuxHPC/03_supercomputers.md

 hundred public supercomputer systems, a list that is updated twice a year. http://top500.org/

+The number #1 system is currently El Capitan at the Lawrence Livermore National Laboratory, USA.

 Question: What percentage of the Top 500 computers use Linux as their operating system?
 Answer: 100% of the Top500 has been Linux since November 2017. https://www.top500.org/statistics/details/osfam/1/